allegheny-college-cmpsc-201-spring-2024/lox/README.md

 * `Parser.java`
 * `Interpreter.java`

+(It makes the most sense to tackle them in the order listed above.)

 > Note: When you're ready to tackle this challenge, you'll need to run `GenerateAST` (which lives
 > the `tools` Maven project.
 This will make the correct changes to `Expr.java` and `Stmt.java`; it's
 > worth a few moments to see how function expressions and statements change.